INM-6/alpaca/doc/index.rst

 **************************************************

-A Python package for the capture of provenance information during the execution of data analysis workflows based on Python scripts and Jupyter notebooks.
+A Python package for the capture of provenance information during the execution of data analysis workflows based on Python scripts.

 Alpaca provides a simple API for capturing the details of the functions being executed, together with the description of the data and parameters used.